-Starting Here, Starting Now is a no holes barred exploration of love.
+Starting Here, Starting Now is a no holds barred exploration of love.
 Love in all of its glory (and un-glory), in what is a delightfully wry yet delightfully honest evening of pure talent.
 As a welcome reminder of the joys of intimate and independent theatre, the cast of three (plus the keyboardist) put on a first-class evening.

 Starting Here, Starting Now is a musical revue, with songs mostly dedicated to the exploration of love and relationships.
 Whilst not the most original of concepts, the array of styles, genres and different approaches really do make this a unique event.
 No matter your view on modern romance, I have confidence in saying that you will relate to at least one – if not many – of the attitudes explored on stage.
 Starting Here, Starting Now provides an excellent opportunity to tap into your inner cynic, your long lost romantic or to feel that gut-wrenching tug of heartache.
 Each song is as unique as the characters telling its story and, with such an array on display, it is impossible to get bored.